SCOPE OF THIS CHAPTER

 Many of these factors exist alongside typical family environments where other forms of abuse are present.

-There is a significant minority of young people who display this behaviour who have a level of learning need - up to 40% in some studies.
+There is a significant minority of young people who display harmful sexual behaviour who have a level of learning need (children with Special Education Needs and Disabilities SEND, Learning Disability and Autism) - up to 40% in some studies.
 Their needs must be carefully assessed as some assessment tools are not suitable.
 Also, the intervention may need to be extended and involve a high degree of coordination between agencies.

 The link between on-line behaviour and harmful sexual behaviour may also be a cause for concern.
 Technology-assisted harmful sexual behaviour (TA-HSB) can range from developmentally inappropriate use of pornography (and exposing other children to this), through grooming and sexual harassment.
 On-line behaviour may be a trigger for sexual abuse and the long-term effect of exposure to pornography can affect the ability to build healthy sexual relationships (see NSPCC Research and Resources for further information).

 Upskirting is a specific example of abusive behaviour that typically uses a mobile phone camera to capture an image under another person’s clothing.
 It is behaviour that has been linked to on-line bullying and grooming.
 Upskirting is a criminal offence and should be reported to the Police.Concerns about children who display behaviour which may cause sexual harm to others (and in some cases to themselves as well) are some of the most challenging for professionals.